pclewis/pclewis.github.io/_posts/2016-03-20-mopidy-with-extensions-on-nixos.md

 [Mopidy] is a sweet [mpd]-compatible music player that can play local files and stream from services like Spotify and YouTube.

 [NixOS] has [a package for Mopidy][1] and several extensions.
-You can install them with [`nix-env -i`], but Mopidy will not detect the extensions, and it can difficult to figure out why.
+You can install them with [`nix-env -i`], but Mopidy will not detect the extensions, and it can be difficult to figure out why.

 This is Nix working [the way it is supposed to work][2]: the extensions are Python libraries, and the build environment for the mopidy package can't be altered by installing other packages.